 The woman suffered a traumatic brain injury and orthopedic fractures.
 The company was sued and later agreed to pay her a settlement of $5 million.

-Get a Michigan Head-On Collision Accident Lawyer
+Hire a Michigan Head-On Collision Accident Lawyer

-If you were injured in a car crash with a negligent motorist, you might benefit from reaching out to a lawyer who has experience and skill in handling Michigan head-on collision claims.
+If you were injured in a car crash by a negligent motorist, you might benefit from reaching out to a lawyer who has experience and skill in handling Michigan head-on collision claims.
 When the careless, reckless, or malicious behavior of another person causes your injuries, you should not have to shoulder the subsequent costs alone.

 However, proving fault and pursuing a claim is a complex and exhaustive legal process.
 By working with a tenacious and experienced attorney, you could have help with each step.